Matthew 4:14–15

 Land of Zebulon (left) and Naphtali (right) in Israel/Palestine according to its ancient divisions & tribes.
 Published by George Philip and Sons 1852.

 Matthew 4:14–15 are the fourteenth and fifteenth verses of the fourth chapter of the Gospel of Matthew in the New Testament.
-In the previous verses Jesus returned to Galilee after hearing of the arrest of John the Baptist and then left Nazareth for Capernaum.
-These introduce and then contain the first portion of a quote from the Book of Isaiah showing how these movements were preordained by scripture.
+In previous verses, Jesus returned to Galilee after hearing of the arrest of John the Baptist and then left Nazareth for Capernaum.
+These verses introduce and then contain the first portion of a quote from the Book of Isaiah showing how these movements were preordained by scripture.

 Content

 In the King James Version of the Bible the text reads: